 - a.
-The funding rate per each full-time equivalent employee shall be increased to thirteen dollars (\$14.50) per calendar week, effective January 1, 2014, and to fourteen dollars (\$15.00) per calendar week, effective June 1, 2014. - b.
+The funding rate per each full-time equivalent employee shall be increased to fifteen dollars and fifty cents (\$15.50) per calendar week, effective January 1, 2015, to sixteen dollars (\$16.00) per calendar week, effective January 1, 2016 and to sixteen dollars and fifty cents per calendar week effective January 1, 2017.
+These increases shall be funded by the establishment of a differential pool at a rate of .25% of payroll.
+Any remaining funds from this .25% pool will be available to the Provost to fund salary increases approved through the salary review process.
+If the total amount of funding available for this pool as determined by the amount allocated to the University by the state for this purpose is different than stated above, the parties agree that the full amount made available will be expended. - b.
 The contributions made by the Employer to the Health and Welfare Fund shall not be used for any purpose other than to provide health and welfare benefits and to pay the operating and administering expenses of the fund.
-The contributions shall be made by the Employer in an aggregate sum within forty-five (45) days following the end of a calendar month.
+The contributions shall be made by the Employer in an aggregate sum within forty- five (45) days following the end of a calendar month.